 - 4.1.1 It should be noted that a statutory consultation process is no longer required, as the Academies Act 2010 streamlined the process so that when there is a conversion from a single school into a single academy (rather than a merger), there is no longer the requirement to issue a closure notice, as the school converts to academy status rather than closing and re-opening as an academy. - 4.1.2 All consultations regarding the proposed academy are undertaken by the Governing Body and it is for the Governing Body to decide upon a level of consultation which is deemed appropriate under the circumstances.
 However, it should be highlighted that there is no set guidance on how to quantify what appropriate consultation actually means in terms of duration and consultees.
 All interested parties should however, be provided with opportunity to respond and ask questions. - 4.1.3 Whilst the Authority has no ability or rights to prevent the conversion from taking place, a number of stakeholders within the LA have been consulted as part of the conversion process including Finance, HR and Built Environment teams within Children's Services and also Legal Services, City Development and PPPU.
-The Director of Children's Services was made aware of the proposed conversion on receipt of the Academy Order on 3rd July 2015, and both the Executive Member for Children and Families and local Ward Members have been informed and are aware of the conversion via a written briefing submitted on 20th November 2015.
+The Director of Children and Families was made aware of the proposed conversion on receipt of the Academy Order on 6th April March 2017, and both the Executive Member for Children and Families and local Ward Members have been informed and are aware of the conversion.